 Cosmetic surgery is safe and beneficial, and can be very rewarding.
 Just make sure you have a Board Certified Plastic Surgeon as your doctor.

-Camp M, Camp, JS, Ray AO, Gupta SC: Demographic and Geographic Analysis of Providers of Cosmetic Services in the Greater Los Angeles Area.
+Camp M, Ray AO, Gupta SC: Demographic and Geographic Analysis of Providers of Cosmetic Services in the Greater Los Angeles Area.
 American Association of Plastic Surgeons 88th Annual Meeting and Symposium March 21-25, 2009 Rancho Mirage, California.

 Matthew C. Camp, M.D.; Wendy W. Wong, M.D.; Jason L Mussman, M.D.; Subhas C Gupta, M.D., Ph.D., FRCSC, FACS.
 The Battle for Hearts and Minds: Who is Communicating Most Effectively with the Cosmetic Marketplace?
 Aesthetic Surgery Journal 2010 30: 614